Good Neighbor Sam: Production

 The film, set in San Francisco, makes use of obligatory exterior shots, including a long montage of scenes of Sam driving his car all over the city, up and down hills, as well as the curvy block of Lombard Street, as so many directors love to portray.
-The remainder of the film was shot in the Los Angeles area, both on location (including the Bradbury Building) and at the studio.
+The remainder was shot in the Los Angeles area, on location (including the Bradbury Building, as the Homer hotel near the end of the film) and at the studio.

+Bernie Kopell and Barbara Bouchet have uncredited roles, as does the director Swift.

 Reception

 The film grossed $9,072,726 at the box office, earning $5.3 million in rentals.